 Cystic Fibrosis is a progressive, genetic disease that causes persistent lung infections and limits the ability to breathe over time.
 CF is an inherited disease, meaning she got one copy of a gene from each of her parents.
 Knowing little about the disease and being unaware it ran in our families – feelings of shock and fear overwhelmed us.

 On New Year’s Day 2020, Alex came into the world and changed our lives for the better.
 We heard that people with CF are some of the toughest, most optimistic people – and Alex more than fits that mold.
 She does her treatments, doctor’s visits, testing, and medication with a smile from ear to ear.
-She is a happy 2-year-old who never stops talking and loves her big brother, princesses, and all things pink.
+She is a happy 3-year-old who never stops talking, loves her big brother, dancing, princesses, all things pink; and wants to be a police girl when she grows up.
 Our family has settled into our daily routines that prioritize her medications and vest airway clearance treatments – which have turned into ‘bonus’ family time every morning and night.

 While the CF cause is very near and dear to our hearts, it goes beyond that.
 We have learned a lot about the advances and dedicated work of the CF Community.
 We strongly believe that the Cystic Fibrosis Foundation is one of the most efficient organizations of its kind and that scientists are making discoveries that will someday lead to a one-time cure.